 A true Canadian classic and a pure Canadian traditional dish.
 Americans claim their Vermont maple syrup is the best but we Canadians know better Canadian maple syrup is the world’s best.

 We love it in cakes, cookies and candy, but best of all in early spring we head to the nearest sugar shack at Maple syrup time and pour fresh syrup onto packed snow and tuck into our maple taffy.

 We save these glorious treats for our sugar hit at festivals and fairs throughout the summer months.
 A delicious oval of deep-fried dough that we cover in toppings from peanut butter and chocolate to strawberries and cream.
 They are hot, melty, gooey piles of deliciousness.

 Oh, I do miss Schwartz’s Deli Montreal smoked meat.
 Now pretty much every deli in Canada carries a version of this delicacy.
 It is a close relative to pastrami but not the same at all.

-Pastrami is usually made with dense, fatty navel while smoked meat comes from leaner, stringier brisket.
+Pastrami is usually made with dense, fatty beef plate although it is now common in the United States to see it made from beef brisket, beef round, and turkey.
+Smoked meat comes from leaner, stringier brisket.
 Pastrami is usually brined while smoked meat is dry-rubbed with curing salt.
 You can see the difference as well the smoked meat is a dark rich red and Pastrami a sort of insipid pink.

 Montreal style bagels